gvwilson/sdxpy/src/intro/index.md

 is licensed under the [Creative Commons - Attribution - NonCommercial 4.0 International license][cc_by_nc]
 (CC-BY-NC-4.0),
 while the software is covered by the [Hippocratic License][hippocratic_license].
-The first license allows you to use and remix this material for non-commercial purposes, as-is or in adapted form, provided you cite its original source;
+The first license allows you to use and remix this material for noncommercial purposes, as-is or in adapted form, provided you cite its original source;
 if you want to sell copies or make money from this material in any other way,